Equity and the Future of Architecture Committee

 Mission of the Equity and the Future of Architecture Committee

-The purpose of the Equity and the Future of Architecture (EQFA) Committee is to advise the AIA Board of Directors on matters of equity, diversity, inclusion, and belonging within the AIA and the profession.
+The purpose of the Equity and the Future of Architecture (EQFA) Committee is to advise the AIA Board of Directors on matters of equity, diversity, inclusion, and belonging within AIA and the profession.
 This includes advancing AIA’s and the profession’s ability to engage and represent the communities we serve and addressing issues that shape the future of architecture.

 EQFA Focus

-Garfield Peart, AIA, NOMA
+Garfield Peart, AIA, NOMA | Co-Chair

-Monika Retzke, AIA
+Monica Retzke, AIA

 Dwight Yee, AIA